Photographs

 Main

-Borowiec’s photographs have been exhibited around the world and are in the collections of the Chicago Art Institute, the Cleveland Museum of Art, the Library of Congress, the Museum of Fine Arts, Houstos, the Museum of Contemporary Photography, the National Gallery of Art, the Nelson-Atkins Museum of Art, the Princeton University Art Museum, and the Smithsonian American Art Museum, among others.
+Borowiec’s photographs have been exhibited around the world and are in the collections of the Chicago Art Institute, the Cleveland Museum of Art, the Library of Congress, the Museum of Fine Arts, Houston, the Museum of Contemporary Photography, the National Gallery of Art, the Nelson-Atkins Museum of Art, the Princeton University Art Museum, and the Smithsonian American Art Museum, among others.

 Borowiec was born in 1956 in New York City but moved to Paris with his parents when he was nine months old.
 He spent his childhood in France, Algeria, Tunisia, and Switzerland, where he graduated from the International School of Geneva.
 He received a B.A. in Russian from Haverford College in 1979 and an M.F.A. in Photography from Yale University in 1982.